-ANU Indonesia Project is a leading interdisciplinary international centre of research and graduate training on development and the economy of Indonesia, and the forefront of Indonesian studies in Australia and worldwide.
+ANU Indonesia Project is a leading international centre of research and graduate training on the society and economy of Indonesia.
+For over 50 years it has been at the forefront of Indonesian studies in Australia and worldwide.

-Our academic staff and PhD scholars conduct research on the Indonesian society and its economy to improve understanding and to sharpen thinking on development and economic policies in Indonesia.
+The Indonesia Project’s core academic staff and PhD students conduct research on the society and economy of Indonesia in order to improve understanding and to sharpen thinking on public policy in Indonesia.

 - Dissemination of research

-We have an important role in dissemination of research findings through publications, conferences, seminars and briefings.
-We publish the Bulletin of Indonesian Economic Studies and the Indonesia Update books.
-We organize the annual Indonesia Update conferences, the Hadi Soesastro Policy Forum, the Sadli Lectures, the Indonesia Study Group seminars, and the Indonesian Development Study Forum (FKP).
+- the annual Indonesia Update conference, the Hadi Soesastro Policy Forum, the Sadli Lecture, the Indonesia Study Group seminars and the Indonesian Development Study Forum (FKP); and

 - Capacity building and institutional networking

 The Indonesia Project has established extensive networks that bring together academics and policymakers in Indonesia and Australia and across the globe.
 The Project conducts a number of activities that help foster and expand these networks.
 It also conducts capacity-building activities to help develop the next generation of Indonesian and Australian researchers.
 These activities include:

 - supporting Indonesian policymakers in developing sound economic policies;

 - supporting Indonesian researchers in producing high-quality publications (through BIES);